Heads up – sort of spoilers for Iron Man 3 ahead I guess.

 After watching the entire credits reel and standard Marvel post-credits scene I had a feeling similar, if not identical, to what I felt at the end of Iron Man 2: “That movie wasn’t that good.”

-The two romantic leads, for instance, both fall flat in their own flatly flat ways.
-Gwyneth Paltrow continues to rake in a no doubt ungodly amount of money filling the shoes of the “every super hero needs some lady to get kidnapped and get saved by him and bang him and get angry at him and then get kidnapped again and get saved again and bang him again” archetype.
+The film’s two romantic leads, for instance, both fall flat in their own flatly flat ways.
+Gwyneth Paltrow continues to rake in a no doubt ungodly amount of money filling the shoes of the “every super hero needs some lady to get kidnapped and get saved by him and kiss him and get angry at him and then get kidnapped again and get saved again and kiss him again and maybe roll her eyes along the way” archetype.
 Does she do a terrible job of filling that archetype?
 No. But it’s a bland archetype that evokes not only a similarly bland performance but a predictable turn of events in the film’s finale.

 Paltrow is, however, leaps and bounds more tolerable then her costar Rebecca Hall, who plays a magic botanist that Tony Stark wienered one time when Limp Bizkit was still in their prime because before Y2K we all did it all for the nookie.
-Rebecca Hall turns in a spot on performance as Rebecca Hall, the actress who plays pouty, pathetic, insufferably helpless female leads (see The Town or The Prestige).
-To those viewers who haven’t sat through one of Hall’s sad sack performances before it may not prove that infuriating, but I couldn’t help holding my breath for the moment her character would sad herself to death.
+Rebecca Hall turns in a familiar performance as the same sort of pouty, pathetic, insufferably helpless female lead we see her portray in the likes of The Town or The Prestige.
+I couldn’t help holding my breath for the moment her character would sad herself to death.

-Don Cheadle has an entertaining turn as James Rhodes a.k.a.
-War Machine a.k.a.
-Iron Patriot, but The Cheada doesn’t get nearly enough screen time and War Machine gets almost none to the point where his only real action sequence is essentially comic relief.
+Don Cheadle has an entertaining turn as James Rhodes, a.k.a.
+War Machine, a.k.a.
+Iron Patriot, but The Cheads doesn’t get nearly enough screen time and War Machine gets almost none to the point where his only real action sequence is essentially comic relief.
 Say what you will about Iron Man 2, but the final shoot out in the atrium was a sight to behold and one that isn’t repeated, or even attempted, in Iron Man 3.

 The villains in Iron Man 3 prove to be something of a mixed bag in that on one hand they are not carbon copies of Iron Man like the preceding entries in the Iron Man franchise but on the other hand none of them are Sam Rockwell.
 And on a third hand by the time the inevitable villainous end game was finally revealed I literally stood up in the middle of a crowded theater, hurled my empty popcorn bucket, empty zip lock bag, cutting board and credit card at the screen and screamed “no shit” at the top of my lungs while blood pumped out of my nose in rivers of fury-fueled ferocity.